DanielZo0/CMS_Sales/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review log files for error details
+2. Review console output for error details
 3. Create an issue in the repository